This is a suggested two week travel itinerary for Mexico that covers Mexico City, San Cristóbal de las Casas, Palenque, Mérida and Playa Del Carmen.

 Day 4

-Start your day visiting Teotihuacan which is an ancient Mesoamerican city located 40 kilometers (25 mi) northeast of Mexico City.
+Start your day visiting Teotihuacan, which is an ancient Mesoamerican city located 40 kilometers (25 mi) northeast of Mexico City.
 Teotihuacan is known today as the site of many of the most architecturally significant Mesoamerican pyramids built in the pre-Columbian Americas.
-Teotihuacan was the largest city in the pre-Columbian Americas.
-I recommend exploring the Teotihuacan ruins with a guide.
+Teotihuacan was the largest city in this era.
+I recommend exploring the Teotihuacan ruins with a guide, to fully appreciate the fascinating ruins of Teotihuacan.

-This being your last day in Mexico City, spend your afternoon walking around exploring any of the nice neighborhoods.
-End your day having dinner at one of the lovely restaurants in Roma Norte.
+This being your last day in Mexico City, spend your afternoon walking around exploring any of the charming neighborhoods.
+Wrap up your day with a nice dinner at one of the many wonderful restaurants in Roma Norte.

 Day 5-7: San Cristóbal de las Casas